We talk about growth, but in fact we should talk about growth and development:

 If we don't allow a good muscle development, then the body composition may not be optimal: the young gains weight, but more adipose tissue rather than proper muscle tissue...

 The growth of the kitten of course begins at conception.
 The maximum growth rate (ie the moment when the kitten gains the most weight per day) is before birth.
 Then the growth of the kitten is quite linear, it takes almost the same weight and more every day for several weeks.

 The end of growth, and muscle development…, appears around 40 weeks (10 months), and until then, the diet must be adapted to growth (with more proteins, essential fatty acids, vitamins…)… even in case of sterilization…

-* in the choice of date of sterilization of a cat, it is useful to add that the end of the growth (and the muscular development…) is approximately at 40 weeks (10 months), and until then, the food must be adapted to growth (with more proteins, essential fatty acids, vitamins…)… even in the event of sterilization… Think about it?
+Even once desexed, the end of the growth (and the muscular development…) is approximately at 40 weeks of age (10 months).
+Until then, the food must be adapted to growth (with more proteins, essential fatty acids, vitamins…).

-Neutering, whatever the age, decreases the caloric need by 20%, but does not decrease all the other nutritional needs, nor the appetite.
+Neutering, whatever the age and sex, decreases the caloric need by 20%, but does not decrease all the other nutritional needs, nor the appetite.

 It is therefore necessary to modify the diet of the kitten so that it continues to grow without gaining weight below its optimal weight, but also that it gains weight that is "lean" and not adipose tissue.

 Neutering does not mean that the kitten has acquired the digestive abilities, maturity of an adult cat.